Peugeot defends recovery plan after record loss

 "Conclusion: it's not for sale," he said.

 Savings in its car manufacturing operations last year reached 1.18 billion euros, ahead of a 1 billion goal, Peugeot said.
-The company pledged to raise a further 300 million from property sales in 2013 and save 600 million by pooling vehicle development with partner General Motors.
+The company pledged to raise a further 300 million from property sales in 2013 and save 600 million by pooling vehicle development with partner General Motors (GM.N).

 Helped by the GM alliance, announced a year ago, Peugeot aims to double production volumes in each of its model categories and share more parts to boost economies of scale.
 It also outlined plans to push sharper brand and price differentiation between Citroen, Peugeot and its upscale DS nameplate.